Advisory: Marquette experts available for Earth Day topics

 Marquette faculty are available on a wide range of environmental topics.
 Experts are able to speak on the environment from social angles, such as ecological debt, ecology and environmental politics, philosophy, responsibility, economics, ethics, and history.
 Some experts include:

-- Dr. Gerry Canavan, associate professor of English, has expertise in ecological humanities, ecological debt, visions of ecological apocalypse, ecology and environmental politics.
+- Dr. Gerry Canavan, associate professor of English, has an expertise in ecological humanities, ecological debt, visions of ecological apocalypse, ecology and environmental politics.

 - Dr. Heather Kohls, associate professor of practice in economics, can discuss environmental economics.